solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 4. Wait a few seconds for the new frontend microservice and then try to add items to your cart again.
 You should see the checkout page served by cluster2:
 ![Gloo Mesh Graph](images/checkout-page.png)

-5. Explore the Graph feature in the Gloo Mesh Dashboard by running `meshctl dashboard` again.
+5. Explore the Graph feature in the Gloo Mesh Dashboard by running `meshctl dashboard --kubecontext mgmt` again.
 ![Gloo Mesh Graph](images/checkout-feature-graph-ui.png)

 ## Lab 9 - Multicluster Failover <a name="Lab-9"></a>